 An FDA-approved biosimilar to Lucentis (Genentech/Roche) launched in June 2022.
 Byooviz (ranibizumab-nuna), produced by Biogen/Samsung Bioepis, is a vascular endothelial growth factor (VEGF) inhibitor that is administered monthly by intravitreal injection.

 Cimerli (ranibizumab-eqrn, Coherus BioSciences) was approved as an interchangeable biosimilar to Lucentis in August 2022 and launched earlier this month.
 It is a monthly intravitreal injection.

 Notable drugs in the pipeline

-The first biosimilar to Eylea is pending approval by the FDA and is expected to launch in late 2023.
+The first biosimilar to Eylea is pending approval by the FDA and is expected to launch in mid 2024.
 Produced by Johnson & Johnson/Viatris/Momenta Pharmaceuticals, the new drug is a VEGF inhibitor.
 Eylea is used to treat neovascular (wet) AMD, macular edema following retinal vein occlusion, diabetic macular edema, and diabetic retinopathy.

-Pegcetacoplan is a new formulation of an existing drug, Empaveli, that is being developed to treat geographic atrophy; currently, it is the only pipeline agent for the treatment of dry AMD.
-Administered as a subcutaneous infusion via an infusion pump, pegcetacoplan is expected to be approved in December.
+Pegcetacoplan is a new formulation of an existing drug, Empaveli, that is being developed to treat geographic atrophy.
+Administered as an intravitreal injection, pegcetacoplan is expected to be approved in December.